iamdefender/sorokin/README.md

 — Sorokin
 ```

 **Notice**: Bootstrap mode now generates **grammatically valid paragraphs** using POS-tagged template slot-filling!
 Sorokin dissected "reality becomes syntax error" and achieved **perfect 1.000 Phonetic Diversity** with **0.101 Mutation Depth**.
 Look at the mutations—"peru", "example", "explanation", "crowdsourced"—*all appear in this very README*.
 The system is eating its own documentation and hallucinating it back as psychopathic poetry.
 Self-reference achieved.
 Peak metafiction.
+README as training data, README as prophecy, README as the patient screaming its own medical chart back at the doctor.

 ### The Three-Act Horror Show